Evading the BBN bound with a soft stiff period: The Model

-These expressions are useful for keeping track of the waterfall field's energy density and equation of state; additionally, plugging \eqref{eq:rho_p_in_N} back into \eqref{eq:H_2} gives us $H^2$ in terms of the dynamic variables $\phi$, $\phi'$, and $\rho_b$.
+These expressions are useful for keeping track of the waterfall field's energy density and equation of state; additionally, plugging Eq.~\eqref{eq:rho_p_in_N} back into Eq.~\eqref{eq:H_2} gives us $H^2$ in terms of the dynamic variables $\phi$, $\phi'$, and $\rho_b$.

 For $\dot{H}$, we use the second Friedmann equation $\ddot{a}/a = -(\rho + 3p)/(6\m^2)$ together with the first to obtain